Keith Jack: Later career

 December 2008 through to January 2009 saw Jack in pantomime, playing the title role in Peter Pan, alongside Alan Fletcher (aka Dr. Karl Kennedy from Neighbours) at His Majesty's Theatre, Aberdeen.

 On 31 December 2008, Jack performed at the Aberdeen Hogmanay Street Party, alongside Sandi Thom and Amy Macdonald.

 Jack performed as part of Showstopppers! at Musical Theatre @ George Square as part of the Edinburgh Fringe on 17 August 2009.
 That year, appeared in pantomime at the Kings Theatre, Glasgow as Aladdin.

 In Croydon, on 17 July 2010, Jack took over the coloured coat from Chalmers and began his debut performance as Joseph.
 From 2 December 2010 to 8 January 2011, Jack played the Prince in the Glasgow Kings Theatre production of Sleeping Beauty.

 In 2012, Jack played Joseph in the UK tour, opposite Jennifer Potts as the narrator.

 From 18 December 2012 to 6 January 2013, Jack played Prince Charming in Cinderella at the Whitley Bay Playhouse.

 Jack finished in Joseph in May 2013, after six years in the musical (on and off), passing the role on to Ian "H" Watkins (of Steps).
 The following month, it was announced that Jack would be returning to the stage as the lead in a brand new musical, Sincerely, Mr Toad (about the life of author Kenneth Grahame), with Sell A Door Theatre Company.

 Jack played The Prince at Ipswich Regent's pantomime production of Sleeping Beauty, which ran from 17 December 2016 until 2 January 2017.
 He joined Magic Beans in their 2017/18 production of Snow White at the Stag Theatre in Sevenoaks.
 He was also a guest vocalist touring with Joe McElderry to promote the latter's album, which also featured Ben James-Ellis and Sam Callahan.

 In 2022, Jack joined the cast of Dreamcoat Stars, which also features several other actors who have played the role of Joseph.
 The production is currently touring the UK as of 2023.

+Jack also is a co producer of John Barrowman’s UK tours.